angular-package/testing/README.md

  * Main.
  */
 export {
-  // Class.
-  Testing,
-  TestingActual,

-  // Class to handle `describe`, `it`, `expect` of jasmine.
-  TestingCore,
+  Testing, // Main class with all testings.
+  TestingActual, // Initialize testing for `actual`.

-  // Class to customize testing.
+  TestingCustom, // Class to pass custom testings.

-  TestingCustom,
+  // Full named expectations.
+Methods with `expect()` + jasmine matchers.
+  TestingExpectation,

   // Class to handle `describe()` function of jasmine.
   TestingDescribe,

+  // Class to handle `it()` function of jasmine.
+  TestingIt,

   // Class to handle `expect()` function of jasmine.
   TestingExpect,

+  // Class to handle `describe`, `it`, `expect` of jasmine.
+  TestingCore,

   // Abstract class to handle executable tests.
   TestingExecutable,

-  // Full named expectations.
-Methods with `expect()` + jasmine matchers.
-  TestingExpectation,

-  // Class to handle `it()` function of jasmine.
-  TestingIt,
-} from '@angular-package/testing';
+} from './lib';

 // Specific expectations.
 export {